chrismyhub/terminal_app/README.md

 ---
 ## Implementation Plan
-My implementation plan consists of writing out user stories, drawing out a class diagram using Draw.io (draw.io – Diagrams for Confluence and Jira, 2022) and utilising Trello for Agile project management.
+My implementation plan consists of writing out user stories, drawing out a class diagram using Draw.io (draw.io – Diagrams for Confluence and Jira, 2022) and utilising Trello (Trello, 2022) for Agile project management.
 In Trello I have made cards for each feature and broken these down into smaller tasks to complete.
 Once a task is complete they move across the Trello board.
 From 'to do', 'in progress', 'testing', 'completed' and then 'deployed'.
 Trello helps me visualise my progress daily.
 I've also been using GitHub for regular commits from Visual Studio Code (VSC).

 Main design points for the app:
 - Everything feeds into Menu (navigation), then feeds into Main.